LikeTheSalad/android-stem/README.md

 ```
 So we see that the `app_name` value has been overridden by the demo's app_name, this doesn't only happen for values but also for templates, we can also override templates within our demo's resources.

-> Those were some of the use cases that you can achieve using this plugin, there's more of them such as overriding flavors' multi languages from the base values folder and also working with multi-dimension flavors.
+> Those were some of the use cases that you can achieve using Android Stem, there's more of them such as overriding flavors' multi languages from the base values folder and also working with multi-dimension flavors.
 You can play around with it, it all should work the way you'd expect it to work.

 Adding it to your project
 ---

 We're going to need to modify two `build.gradle` files in our project in order to make
-this plugin work, those are:
+Android Stem work, those are:

 - **Root's** `build.gradle`
 - **App's** `build.gradle`